qvik/qvik-cloudinary-ios/README.md

 # Qvik's Cloudinary utilities

-*This library provides common functionality for dealing with the Cloudinary CDN.*
+*This Swift3 library provides common functionality for dealing with the Cloudinary CDN.*

 See [Cloudinary](http://cloudinary.com/)

 ## Changelog

+* 1.0.0
+    * Swift3 conversion, release
 * 0.0.1
 	* Initial version; very much a beta product at this stage.